-- Initial and quick decision made by the FIRST REFEREE on whether to initiate a Ball Mark Protocol - FIRST REFEREE to come down from the stand and to indicate to the relevant LINEJUDGE(s) that they are required to come to the position of the ball mark - Additionally the FIRST REFEREE should ask that the players of the team on the side of the ball mark remove themselves from the area of the ball mark.
-This is extremely important for it grants equal and fair treatment to both teams within the process - Verification of the ball mark (in or out) - Once the area near the ball mark is free from players and any relevant LINEJUDGE(s) are present, the FIRST REFEREE should proceed carefully into structured questioning of the LINEJUDGE(s) if required - 2.
-Initially it should be established if the ball hit the line.
-This includes the case where the line was in a raised position and touched by the ball - 3.
-It is important that the LINEJUDGE (if appropriate) should be given the opportunity to: - a.
-Show the position of the ball mark (without touching it) - b.
-Explain verbally what they saw including both the action of the ball contacting the sand and any subsequent actions - 4.
-The FIRST REFEREE should be clear in their understanding of what the LINEJUDGE has conveyed to them.
-A good strategy is to get the sequence of events explained as this happened. - 5.
-When the FIRST REFEREE is satisfied that they have received all available information and are able to make a decision he / she should quickly move to the stand signaling the decision on the ball mark (indicate which team now has the serve) and if applicable penalizing any players crossing the net.
-NO further delays shall be permitted and the players urged to immediately resume play. - 6.
-If applicable FIRST REFEREE to verbally announce to the crowd the result of the ball mark protocol at the same time he/she signals the decision. - 7.
-FIRST REFEREE to recommence the match.
+- 7. BMP takes precedence over all other match actions e.g., time out requests which may be impacted by the result of the BMP. - 8.
+Upon a valid BMP request, the 1st Referee shall immediately: - a.
+Come down from the stand and indicate to the relevant Line judge(s) that they are required to come to the position of the ball mark. - b.
+If necessary, ask that the players of the team on the side of the ball mark remove themselves from the area of the ball mark.
+This is extremely important for it grants equal and fair treatment to both teams within the process.
+However, all players must remain on the court whilst the review process is taking place. - c.
+Initiate the verification of the ball mark (in or out): - i. once the area near the ball mark is free from players and any relevant Line judge(s) are present, the 1st Referee should proceed carefully into structured questioning of the Line judge(s) if required. - ii. initially it should be established if the ball hit the line.
+This includes the case where the line was in a raised position and touched by the ball. - iii. it is important that the LINE JUDGE (if appropriate) should be given the opportunity to: - 1. show the position of the ball mark (without touching it) - explain verbally what they saw including both the action of the ball contacting the sand and any subsequent actions - iv. the 1st Referee should be clear in his/ her understanding of what the LINE JUDGE has conveyed to them.
+A good strategy is to get the sequence of events explained as this happened. - v. when the 1st Referee is satisfied that he/she received all available information and is able to make a decision he/ she should quickly move to the stand signaling the decision on the ball mark (indicate which team now has the serve, plus - depending on the circumstances - the nature of the fault signal (in or out)), and if applicable penalizing any players crossing the net to review the ball mark.
+NO further delays shall be permitted and the players will be urged to immediately resume play. - vi. the 2nd Referee should then move to the side of the team which loses the rally after the 1st Referee makes the decision.